fadumaaah/holbertonschool-hbnb/README.md

 ### 1. Presentation Layer (API, Services)
 Handles user interaction.
 Includes:
-- API endpoints (e.g., register, book, review)
+- API routes (e.g., register, book, review)
 - Services for request processing and validation
 Sends requests to the Facade, which connects to business logic.
 **Role:** Receives input and forwards it to core logic.